Now Booking: July Therapy Intensives

 What to expect from an Intensive

-This Nervous System Reset™ Intensive can feel like a personal nervous system reset and mental health retreat.
+This Nervous System Reset™ Intensive can feel like a personal nervous system reset—something like a mental health retreat.

 Because of the extended format: